 - Snap-to-trail route creation requires an internet connection, while straight line mode's manual routing works offline.

-10. Finally, name your route and select maps for download, then tap Save again.
+11. Finally, name your route and select maps to download along the route, then tap Save again.